onewelcome/identity-cloud-documentation/docs/products/access/topics/custom-authenticators/custom-authenticators-configuration.md

 # General Custom Authenticators configuration

-Custom Authenticators is an optional component of Onegini Access.
+Custom Authenticators is an optional component of OneWelcome Access.
 If you want to use it, enable the `Custom Authenticators` option described on the [Configure system features](../technical-app-management/system-features-config/system-features-config.md) page.

 ## Create or edit a Custom Authenticator